jentery/engl391/index.md

 *Workshops*: I will facilitate a series of workshops in late March intended to help you develop and refine your Player Story, which is due on Tuesday, April 18th.
 I will distribute worksheets for you to complete with peers in small groups and then return to me for assessment when the workshops are finished.

-*Player Story*: "Player story" is a methodology [my lab](https://uvicpraxis.github.io/) developed to engage genre and narrative in games.
+*Player Story*: The "player story" is a methodology [my lab](https://uvicpraxis.github.io/) developed to engage genre and narrative in games.

 A player story documents the following experiences of a game: